-- (a) A license holder preparing, handling, and serving food, and washing food, utensils, and equipment on-site must comply with the requirements for food and beverage establishments in Minnesota Rule Chapter 4626, in addition to any applicable local health department requirements. - (b) Meals or snacks may be provided by an off-site licensed catering food service operation. - (c) The center shall maintain on file a copy of the catering food service operation's current license and the contract to provide food for the center. - (d) If the caterer only provides the food and it is the responsibility of the center to serve the food, the center shall follow the requirements for food and beverage establishments in Minnesota Rules Chapter 4626, in addition to any applicable local health department requirements. - Subd.
+- (a) A license holder preparing, handling, and serving food, and washing food, utensils, and equipment on -site must comply with the requirements for food and beverage service establishments in MN Statutes chapter 157 and Minnesota RuleRules, chapter 4626, in addition to any applicable local health department requirements. - (b) Meals or snacks may be provided by an off-site, licensed catering food and beverage service operationestablishment. - (c) The center shall maintain on file a copy of the cateringoff-site food and beverage service operation'sestablishment's current license and the contract to provide food for the center. - (d) If the caterer only provides the food and it is the responsibility of the center to serve the food, the center shall follow the requirements for food and beverage establishments in Minnesota Rules, chapter 4626, in addition to any applicable local health department requirements. - Subd.
 2. Food.
 The license holder must ensure that meals and snacks are provided.
-The license holder must supplement food provided by the parent/guardian if it does not meet USDA Child and Adult Care Food Program (CACFP) nutritional requirements. - Subd.
-3. Drinking Water.
-The center shall have a safe supply of drinking water in accordance with 245K.35. - (a) Drinking water must be offered and available at frequent intervals to the children and in their own cup, separate bottle or single service drinking cups. - (b) Notwithstanding any law to the contrary, a licensed child care center may provide drinking water to a child in a reusable water bottle or reusable cup if the center develops and ensures implementation of a written policy that at a minimum includes the following procedures: - (1) each day the water bottle or cup is used, the child care center shall clean and sanitize the water bottle or cup using procedures that comply with Minnesota Rules Chapter 4626; or allow the child's parent to bring the water bottle or cup home; - (2) a water bottle or cup shall be assigned to a specific child and labeled with the child's first and last name; - (3) water bottles and cups shall be stored in a manner that reduces the risk of a child using the wrong water bottle or cup; and - (4) a water bottle or cup shall be used only for water.
+The license holder must supplement food provided by the parent/guardian if it does not meet USDA Child and Adult Care Food Program (CACFP) nutritional requirements.

+- Subd.
+3. Drinking water.
+The center shall have a safe supply of drinking water in accordance with section 245K.35. - (a) Drinking water must be offered and available to children throughout the hours of operation and offered at frequent intervals to the.
+Drinking water for children and must be provided in their own cup, separate bottle or single service drinking cups, reusable water bottles, reusable cups, or from drinking fountains accessible to children. - (b) Notwithstanding any law to the contrary, a licensed child care center license holder may provide drinking water to a child in a reusable water bottle or reusable cup if the center develops and ensures implementation of a written policy that at a minimum includes the following procedures: - (1) each day the water bottle or cup is used, the child care centerlicense holder shall clean and sanitize the water bottle or cup using procedures that comply with Minnesota Rules, chapter 4626; or allow the child's parent to bring the water bottle or cup home to clean and sanitize it; - (2) a water bottle or cup shall be assigned to a specific child and labeled with the child's first and last name; - (3) water bottles and cups shall be stored in a manner that reduces the risk of a child using the wrong water bottle or cup; and - (4) a water bottle or cup shall be used only for water.